Fifth graders were honored today at the annual Fifth Grade Recognition Assembly.

 “After learning about various wars in which the United States has been involved, how do you think these conflicts changed the lives of some or all Americans?
 Give specific examples to support your thoughts.”

-Erin Worthington ’95 presented the Helen C. Murray Geography Award on behalf of her family.
+Melissa McGown presented the Helen C. Murray Geography Award on behalf of her mother.
 Mrs. Murray taught sixth grade at Bright School from 1979 to 1998.
 The award is based on a deep understanding of geography and an appreciation of other world cultures.
 Students were administered a national level geography test with the highest score chosen for this award.
-This year’s winner is James Anderson.
+This year’s winner was James Exum.

 Fifth grade students who were previously recognized for the Young Southern Student Writers competition, Spelling Bee and Pi Day were named.
 The fifth grade teachers also recognized the academic excellence of students who maintained a 90 average or above in reading, writing and math.